Understanding the Differences Between Pipe Relining and Pipe Replacement

 Here’s how it works:

-- A technician cleans the pipeline with high-pressure jetting or mechanical cleaning.
+- Technicians clean the pipeline using high-pressure water jetting or mechanical cleaning.

-Advantages Pipe Relining
+Pros of Pipe Relining

-- Durability – The new liner made by pipe relining could last up to 50 years!
+- Durability – The new liner that is created by pipe relining may last for up to 50 years!

-The cons of Pipe Relining
+Pros and Cons of Pipe Relining

 What exactly is Pipe Replacement?

-- A team of excavation workers digs access to the deteriorated underground pipe.
+- An excavation team digs access to the damaged underground pipe.

-Benefits of Pipe Replacement
+Pros of Pipe Replacement

 Which option should you pick?

-Pipe Relining | Pipe Replacement | |
+| Pipe Relining | Pipe Replacement | |

-Procedure | CIPP lining using epoxy resin | Excavating and replacing the old pipeline |
+| Procedure | CIPP lining using epoxy resin | Excavating and replacing the old pipeline |

-Pros | Time-efficient- 2 to 3 hours to complete | Suitable for severely damaged pipes |
+| Pros | Time-efficient- 2 to 3 hours to complete | Suitable for severely damaged pipes |

-Cost-effective – Almost half of traditional costs. | New pipeline lasts for 75 to 100 years | |
+| Cost-effective – Almost half of traditional costs. | New pipeline lasts for 75 to 100 years | |

-Durable – Lasts up to 50 years | ||
+| Durable – Lasts up to 50 years | ||

-Cons | Not suitable for severely damaged pipes | Costly |
+| Cons | Not suitable for severely damaged pipes | Costly |

-Time-consuming | ||
+| Time-consuming | ||

-When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |
+| When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-What does traditional pipe replacement differ from pipe relining?
+What is the difference between traditional pipe replacement and differ from pipe relining?

-Which option is less expensive: liner relining or conventional pipe replacement?
+Which is more cost-effective - liner relining or conventional pipe replacement?

-All kinds of pipes can be changed?
+All kinds of pipes can be reflined?

 How long will the process of pipe relining take?